Top 49 of the Best Excel Shortcuts You Need to Know

 7: ALT + = : Automatically insert the SUM() function

 The SUM() function is quite possibly one of Excel's most useful formulas.
 And this shortcut makes it even handier.

-If you have a block of data and you want to add all of the columns and the rows, using this command will Autosum the data and put all of the equations in one swoop.
-Make sure you include a spare column on the right and a spare row on the bottom for the summation data.
+If you have a block of data and want to add all of the columns and rows, this command will Autosum the data and put all of the equations in one swoop.
+Ensure you include a spare column on the right and a spare row on the bottom for the summation data.

 8. ALT + Enter: Start a new line in the same cell

 This shortcut is handy for those of us who need to put a lot of data into one cell.
 It essentially functions as a line break inside of a cell.
 If you need to write a large paragraph inside a worksheet, knowing this function is essential.